From gameplay to public proof

 How to read a Vera profile

-Colored bars show when games were detected.
-The denser the activity, the more sessions captured.
+Colored bars are when games actually ran.
+The denser the activity, the more there is to check.

-Every profile and session has a permanent URL.
-Share it so anyone can verify independently.
+Every profile and session lives at a permanent public URL.
+Anyone curious can find it and verify independently.
+You never have to hand it over.

 What Vera does NOT collect